Conor Mortimer

 Conor Mortimer (born 23 May 1982) is a Gaelic football manager and former player.

-He was a corner forward and has played at senior level for the Mayo county team, Connacht provincial team in the Railway Cup and club football for Shrule-Glencorrib in Mayo and later with Dublin club Parnells.
+He was a corner-forward and has played at senior level for the Mayo county team, Connacht provincial team in the Railway Cup and club football for Shrule-Glencorrib in County Mayo and later with Dublin club Parnells.
 He has also played college football for DCU and UUJ.
 Mortimer has twice played in All-Ireland senior finals (2004 and 2006), losing both.
 He left the Mayo team in 2012, missing what would have been a third losing All-Ireland senior final appearance.
 He is famous for his blonde locks.

 Playing career

 Mortimer was a member of the 2004 and 2006 Mayo teams, both of which lost to Kerry in the All-Ireland Final.
 In 2006, Mortimer was the top scorer in the All-Ireland Senior Football Championship (1-32) as Mayo took the Connacht title, came from behind to beat Dublin in the semi-final but were ultimately thrashed by Kerry in the 2006 All-Ireland Senior Football Championship Final.
 Rewarding his great year, Mortimer was selected in the 2006 GAA Football All Stars and the GPA Gaelic Team of the Year.